juaml/junifer/docs/extending/parcellations.rst

 -----------------------------------------------

 Now we know everything that we need to know to make sure ``junifer`` can use our own parcellation to compute any parcellation-based Marker.
-For example, a simple example could look like this:
+A simple example could look like this:

 .. code-block:: python